dropmeaword/ws-websmugglers-ref/PITCHME.md

 ---
 ## design challenge: becoming a website smuggler
-choose any of the countries that appear on this censorship report made by Freedom House in 2016 [https://freedomhouse.org/report/freedom-net/freedom-net-2016 ](https://freedomhouse.org/report/freedom-net/freedom-net-2016)
+choose any of the countries that appear in this censorship report made by *Freedom House* in 2016 [https://freedomhouse.org/report/freedom-net/freedom-net-2016 ](https://freedomhouse.org/report/freedom-net/freedom-net-2016)